Xandeum/pod/docs/cli.md

     ```

 ## Command-Line Arguments

+### --keypair `<PATH>`
+*Required (unless using --gossip)* - Path to Solana keypair file in JSON format.

+This keypair is used for:
+- Signing heartbeat packets sent to Atlas server
+- Authenticating the pod in the network
+- Identity verification with other nodes

+=== "Example"

+    ```bash
+    # Use existing keypair
+    pod --keypair ./key.json

+    # Generate new keypair first
+    solana-keygen new -o my-pod-key.json
+    pod --keypair my-pod-key.json
+    ```

+!!! warning "Keypair Security"
+    Keep your keypair file secure.
+It identifies your pod in the network.
+Never share it publicly.

 ### --rpc-ip `<IP_ADDRESS>`
 *Optional* - Specifies the IP address for the RPC server to bind to.